mapbox/cheap-ruler/README.md

 #### bufferPoint(p, buffer)

 Given a point, returns a bounding box object (`[w, s, e, n]`) created from the given point buffered by a given distance.
+This is about _220 times faster_ than creating a bounding box with two diagonal `turf.destination` calls.

 ```js
 var bbox = ruler.bufferPoint([30.5, 50.5], 0.01);